paragraph-xyz/docs/src/pages/docs/creating-posts.md

 ## SEO

-Paragraph is heavily optimized for SEO.
+Paragraph is heavily optimized for SEO, which will help your publication get discovered on search engines.

 * We render everything statically.
 This means ultra-fast page loading, and no need to pull in information via APIs on page load.
 * All uploaded images are properly resized and optimized using [next/image](https://nextjs.org/docs/api-reference/next/image).
 On page load before the image is rendered, they're blurred, preventing layout shift.